 - You will be asked to provide online feedback on the service you have received.

-The advice and guidance issued by the RCPCH Career Grade Careers Advisor network should be interpreted in the context of local processes and supplemented by local advice and guidance as appropriate.
+The advice and guidance issued by the RCPCH Careers Guidance network should be interpreted in the context of local processes and supplemented by local advice and guidance as appropriate.

 All advisors are experienced senior clinicians with a wealth of experience providing guidance and advice to doctors in paediatric training, SAS and consultant roles and other career grade roles.